lantrann/QuantumLab-HCMIP/research.md

   - Solving the Schrodinger equation using machine learning <br>

-  - Machine learning for physical properties of molecules and materials </p>
+  - Machine learning for properties of molecules and materials </p>
 </details>